 Locking down Android as your operating system is only the first step.

 Another thing to keep in mind is the build quality of your device.
 Many premium flagship devices are what we call glass sandwiches in 2021 — glass on the front and back with a metal frame to hold it all together.
 You can save money and go for a plastic device, though it may not feel as sturdy in your hand.
-There’s also the Google Pixel 5, which sports a tough aluminum build coated in bioresin.

 We’ve broken all of our recommendations below into categories to help you figure out just what each phone is best for.
 If you’re not sold on our top pick, we’ve added some honorable mentions to guide you further.